library-data-platform/ldp/doc/Admin_Guide.md

 #### PostgreSQL configuration

-These are recommended configuration settings for the PostgreSQL server that runs the LDP database, assuming 4 CPU cores and 32 GB memory:
+These are recommended configuration settings for the PostgreSQL server that runs the LDP1 database, assuming 4 CPU cores and 32 GB memory:

 * `checkpoint_timeout`: `3600`
 * `cpu_tuple_cost`: `0.03`